 Note: You can also build Scancode Toolkit and Scancode Workbench from source.
 Clone the repository, don't forget to checkout to the specific release using git checkout <release>, and follow the build instructions.
-You'll also have to create a Python 2.7 Virtual Environment, or use the same venv-3.1.1 created here at How to Run a Scan.

 Importing Data into Scancode Workbench

 - 1. Click on the File -> Import JSON File or Press Ctrl + I. - 2.
 Select the file from the pop-up window. - 3.
 Select a Name and Location (where you want it later) for the .sqlite output file.